spurin/kubernetes-v1.0-lab/tutorial.md

 kubectl get nodes
 ```

-Run the kube-scheduler in the background as root and follow the logs (expect to see no output), press ctrl-c when you're ready, this will continue to run in background -
+Run the kube-scheduler in the background as root and follow the logs (expect to see no output),press `Ctrl-C` when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-scheduler --master=http://localhost:8080 &> /var/log/kube-scheduler.log &'; tail -f /var/log/kube-scheduler.log
 ```

-Run the kube-controller-manager in the background as root and follow the logs, press ctrl-c when you're ready, this will continue to run in background -
+Run the kube-controller-manager in the background as root and follow the logs,press `Ctrl-C` when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-controller-manager --master=http://localhost:8080 &> /var/log/kube-controller-manager.log &'; tail -f /var/log/kube-controller-manager.log
 ```

-Run the kube-proxy in the background as root and follow the logs (expect to see no output), press ctrl-c when you're ready, this will continue to run in background -
+Run the kube-proxy in the background as root and follow the logs (expect to see no output),press `Ctrl-C` when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-proxy --master=http://localhost:8080 &> /var/log/kube-proxy.log &'; tail -f /var/log/kube-proxy.log
 ```

 Docker Hub will not work, owing to changes in the registry standards, therefore we will manually need to load images.
-We're going to load nginx:1.7 which at the time is 9 years old, we'll download this and pipe it direct to docker load -
+We're going to load nginx:1.7 which at the time is 10 years old, we'll download this and pipe it direct to docker load -

 ```bash
 curl -L https://github.com/spurin/docker-hub-legacy-images/raw/main/nginx-1.7.tar | sudo docker load